dat-monke/toggl-redmine-integration/readme.md

 Steps to use application:
-1. Update REDMINE_API_KEY
+1. Update REDMINE_API_KEY and REDMINE_API_URL
 2. Update PROJECT_MAP
-2.1 Format for PROJECT_MAP is "{[toggl_project]}": {"project_id": [project_id_from_api]}
+   3. Format for PROJECT_MAP is "{[toggl_project]}": {"project_id": [project_id_from_api]}
-2.2 project_id_from_api is only retreivable via API call.
+   4. project_id_from_api is only retreivable via API call.
 Refer to: https://www.redmine.org/projects/redmine/wiki/Rest_Projects
-3. Set activity_id if different.
+5. Set activity_id if different.
 Currently Management and Meeting is set, being 13 and 15 respectively.
 Refer to the API response to set other activity ids.
-3. Download Toggl timelog entry in Detailed View
+6. Download Toggl timelog entry in Detailed View
-4. Execute the script
+7. Execute the script